ansys/pyansys-quarto-cheatsheet/doc/source/getting-started.rst

 Getting started
 ===============

-This section explains how to install PyAnsys Quarto Cheat Sheet.
+This section explains how to install PyAnsys Quarto Cheat Sheet in user mode.
+If you are interested in contributing to PyAnsys Quarto Cheat Sheet, see :ref:`contribute` for information on installing in developer mode.

 Prerequisites
 -------------